easyCZ/SLIP-A-2015/report/hayden.md

 If more time were available, it would be worth spending a significant amount of time investigating more efficient ways of transmitting the data obtained, as this would appear to be the major bottleneck in the system.
+As an example, one might consider gathering a seconds worth of data, then transmitting all the data in one go.

 ### Packaging